On July 10, Blessed Sacrament School in Springfield awarded prizes in in its second “Golf Balls from Heaven” raffle.

 Daily events occuring throughout the Diocese.

-Bishop Paprocki's public schedule for the weeks of May 14 and 21.
+Bishop Paprocki's public schedule for the weeks of July 23 and 30.